elastic/elastic-package/README.md

 _Context: global_

-Use stack subcommands to manage a Docker-based Elastic Stack consisting of Elasticsearch, Kibana, Elastic Agent and the Package Registry.
+Use this command to spin up a Docker-based Elastic Stack consisting of Elasticsearch, Kibana, and the Package Registry.
+By default the latest released version of the stack is spun up but it is possible to specify a different version, including SNAPSHOT versions.

+For details on how to connect the service with the Elastic stack, see the [HOWTO guide](https://github.com/elastic/elastic-package/blob/master/docs/howto/connect_service_with_elastic_stack.md).

 ### `elastic-package test`